 The EB-3 visa sets a lower standard than other employment based green cards such as the EB-1 or EB-2 visas and as a result they are less scrutinized.
-However, the EB-3 visa application process is complex and requires an approved individual labor certification from the United States Department of Labor (DOL) and a permanent full-time job offer from an employer in the United States.
+However, the EB-3 visa application process is complex and requires an approved individual PERM labor certification from the U.S. Department of Labor (DOL) and a permanent full-time job offer from an employer in the United States.

 “We use our expertise to advise you on all aspects of business immigration, capital raising and daily business operations to business growth strategies.”

-The EB-3 process is not simple or easy and requires substantial documentation.
-Contact us, your experienced business immigration lawyers in Miami, Florida, to schedule an appointment for your immigration case and find out more about the EB-3 visa program and other visa options available to you.
+Obtaining the EB-3 visa is not simple or easy and requires substantial documentation.
+Contact us, your experienced business immigration lawyers and EB-3 visa lawyers in Miami, Florida USA to schedule an appointment for your immigration case and find out more about the EB-3 visa program and other visa options available to you.

 Malescu Law P.A. – Business & Immigration Lawyers